 Your Travel Pre-Authorization Form can also be used as approval /proof of traveling on University business and therefore make your hotel stay eligible for a tax discount.
 It is the hotel’s discretion to grant the waiver of fees.

 After your Trip

-A Travel Expense Claim (Form 262) is required and must be filed with the Accounts Payable Office within 10 days of your return.
+A Travel Claim Form is required and must be filed with the Payment Services Office within 10 days of your return.

 Travel Reimbursement Rates for Travel that Includes an Overnight Stay

 |United States Travel||Daily Meals and Incidental Expenses||Actual meals expenses up to $55/day + $7/day incidentals allowance